 - Google reCaptcha

 - Google AdSense

 To help WordPress users take advantage of all that Google has to offer, WordPress developers have created many plugins that allow WordPress to integrate seamlessly with Google services.

 To integrate your WordPress site with the above tools, however, you will need to have an active Google Account …

 (A Google Account lets you access all of Google’s web tools)

 Having a Google account will help you during the installation and configuration stages of setting up your WordPress site.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you start, we recommend completing these training modules:
+Before you begin this module, we recommend completing these modules:

 - WordPress Installation Tutorials